 - Set Off To See the Sunflower Fields in Illinois

-While North Dakota is the U.S. state with the highest production of sunflowers, Illinois offers visitors incredible sunflower fields, farmers’ markets, guided tours, and fresh produce to pick.
+While North Dakota is a beautiful U.S. state with the highest production of sunflowers, Illinois offers visitors incredible sunflower fields, farmers’ markets, guided tours, and fresh produce to pick.

 Note: If you are a photographer looking to do a shoot, check with the farms as some require permission and others charge a fee.